The Unofficial Net Yaroze Newsgroup

 - Collision detection.

-- Game AI, events and scripting.
+- Game AI, events, scripting systems.

 - Scene or level manager and editor.